 Abby Letteri

-Abby has a Masters in Creative Writing with Distinction from the International Institute of Modern Letters, Victoria University of Wellington (New Zealand), and is currently at work on a PhD in Creative Writing.
-Her Masters thesis, down they forgot: a memoir, was published by Lilith House Press in March 2021.
+Abby's Masters thesis, down they forgot: a memoir, was published by Lilith House Press in March 2021 and re-released in 2025 by Dog's Tail Press.
 Abby’s poetry, stories, reviews and essays have appeared in various publications in the US and New Zealand.
 She divides her time between a small farm on the Otaki River where she lives with dogs and horses, and a home in town with her filmmaker husband.
 Life without animals is unthinkable to Abby.

 Genre: